Investing for Income in 2022

-With interest rates at record lows for more than a decade, money left sitting in the bank generates very little return these days and, any interest which is earned, can be quickly eroded by rising inflation.
-Therefore, those who want to use their capital to produce additional income are forced to look elsewhere – and that is where income investing comes in.
+With inflation rising faster than interest rates, any interest earned on money sitting in the bank is quickly eroded.
+Therefore, those who want to put their capital to work and produce additional income will have to look elsewhere – that’s where income investing comes in.

-In this article, we are going to explore the concept of income investing - an investment style which seeks to generate regular income for the investor.
-As well as explaining this strategy in depth, we will also provide several examples of how you can start investing for income today.
+In this article, we will explore income investing – an investment strategy which seeks to generate regular income for the investor.
+We will explain how to invest for income and provide some ideas for those thinking about investing for income in 2022.

 What Is Income Investing?

-Many people may view this form of investment as more geared towards the older generations, those who have retired and are looking to preserve their capital whilst supplementing their income.
-However, income investing can be a valuable part of any portfolio and some of the instruments which we will look at in this article represent some of the most reliable methods of preserving wealth and beating inflation.
+However, income investing can be a valuable part of any portfolio, and the instruments which we will look at in this article represent some of the most reliable methods of preserving wealth and beating inflation.

 Government Bonds – Lower Risk?

-Generally speaking, government bonds are seen as lower risk as a government is less likely to default on its debt than a company.
+Generally speaking, government bonds are seen as lower risk, because governments are less likely to default on debt than a company.
 However, this is not to say that it does not happen.

 Bond Duration – Long-term or Short-term?

-Another important factor to consider is the duration of the bond, which can range from anywhere from six months to a hundred years!
+Another important factor to consider when investing for income is the duration of the bond, which can range from anywhere from six months to a hundred years!

 It may be tempting to lock yourself into a bond with a long duration and simply collect the annual interest payments until maturity, but you should be wary of doing so.